tangyrine/itinerarly/README.md

 5. Open a Pull Request

 ## Troubleshooting
-If you encounter rate limiting with the Gemini API:
+- **API rate limiting**: If encountering rate limiting with the Gemini API:
-- The application automatically switches between models
+    - The application automatically retries with exponential backoff
     - Check your API quota in the Google AI Studio
+    - Consider implementing a caching strategy for common requests

+- **Build errors**:
+    - Ensure Node.js version is 18.17.0 or higher
+    - Clear the `.next` cache directory and rebuild

+- **Map rendering issues**:
+    - Check console for any CORS errors
-- Ensure your API key is correctly set in `.env.local`
+    - Ensure GeoJSON data is properly formatted

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.